jianlin-cheng/DeepComplex/README.md

 This software has two tools:

-(1) Complex Structure Reconstructor which is used to construct the final structure of the protein complex, and
+(1) Inter-chain Contact Predictor which is used to predict the inter-chain contact map (currently for homodimeric proteins only), and

-(2) Interchain Contact Predictor which is used to predict the interprotein contact map (currently for homodimeric proteins only)
+(2) Complex Structure Reconstructor which is used to construct the final structure of the protein complex from the inter-chain contacts.

 ###                  Downloading